 Technology facilitates improvement

-The growing hybridisation of the workforce only emphasises these requirements.
+As hybrid-working becomes the norm, these requirements become even more important.
 Distributed teams need tools that allow them to readily access data and seamlessly collaborate with colleagues.

-Here is where cloud-based technologies can be a great facilitator of continuous improvement.
+Here is where cloud computing technology can facilitate continuous improvement.
 These systems make data widely accessible to users, which provides greater visibility of data for team members.
 This technology also ensures that team members can work in collaboration wherever they may be.
 This accessibility means that teams can quickly examine any issues that occur and evaluate the available solutions.

-There are cases where AI is drastically helping these processes too.
+There are cases where artificial intelligence is drastically helping these processes too.
 AI empowers development teams to assist them to read and analyse large amounts of data quickly.
 This has the potential to help teams examine their processes more efficiently.

-AI could use this power to predict how probable changes would influence an organisation in the future, based on prior outcomes and additional variables.
-With research showing that 54% of all improvements improves product quality overall, the ability to spot and resolve potential bottlenecks is crucial to project success.
+Using prior outcomes and additional variables, AI could predict how probable changes would influence an organisation in the future.
+Research shows that 54% of all improvements improve product quality overall.
+This finding shows that the ability to spot and resolve potential bottlenecks is crucial to project success.

 Teams improve and transform

 Continuous improvement without human intelligence can only be so successful.
-An over dependence on technology can sever employees' understanding of processes and a lack of knowledge in this area reduces the ability to make improvements.
+An over dependence on technology can sever employees' understanding of processes.
+A lack of knowledge in this area then reduces the ability to make improvements.